nguyenhuuhuy/symfony-quiz/README.md

 Features
 ----------------

-I have used Doctrine2 QueryBuilder component to interact with database and knpPaginatorBundle for pagination.
-I have created models to abstract SQL and taking away all interaction from the controller.
-The application uses the bundle on the root and the pagination bundle adds some GET parameters automatically.
-Neteans is the IDE used to edit and run tests.
-HTML output is compressed.
-Bootstrap 3 and JQuery functions are used on the frontend too.
+- Doctrine2 QueryBuilder
+- knpPaginatorBundle for pagination
+- HTML output compression
+- Twitter Bootstrap 3
+- JQuery
+- The web directory was deleted so the application can be deployed on a shared hosting
+- Netbeans IDE :)

 Testing
 ----------------

 A test suite is available for the QuiBundle.
-Run it with the following command:
+Run the following command from the project root directory.
+Ensure you have PHPUnit installed.

     phpunit -c app/